We may earn money or products from the companies mentioned in this post.

 As they master each milestone, their sleep pattern will return to normal, until the next milestone that is.

 Use the chart here to calculate your baby’s exact age in weeks and months and read on to find out what’s going on with them.

 The first three months of your baby’s life are considered the fourth trimester.
 Your baby should be fed on demand and should be held as much as possible.

 What’s normal when it comes to feeding you ask?
-Depends on your baby, there are as many kinds of normal as there are babies.
-During this first month, your baby will undergo growth spurts at;
+Depends on your child, there are as many kinds of normal as there are babies.
+During this first month, your baby will undergo growth spurts at:

 - 7 to 10 days